sgoeschl/java-image-processing-survival-guide/README.md

 [You should probably explain a little better what is the issue here.
 In my experience, alhpa channel in general works really well in Java, however, there have been known issues with 4 channel JPEGs and ImageIO (written as ARGB, interpreted as CMYK while read, or the other way around).
 The bug referred is about JAI and PNG only, it doesn't relate to the standard ImageIO PNGImageWriter.]

-### 7.2 CMYK Color
+### 8.x CMYK Color

 The CMYK color model is a subtractive color model used in color printing whereas most user-generated image uses the RGB additive color model.
-When checking with operations and QA team about CMYK conversion problems it was pointed out that these problems [which problems, exactly? :-)] also exists with the ImageMagick libraries being used and even more interesting - a question about CMYK color model is part of interview process for willhaben.at's support team.

-[Insert test image here]

 CMYK color space support is somewhat limited in Java, and there is no built-in CMYK color space, like it has for RGB.
 The main reason for this is that there is no standard CMYK color space.
-Uunlike RGB that has standardized color profiles, like sRGB and AdobeRGB1998.
+Unlike RGB that has standardized color profiles, like sRGB and AdobeRGB1998.
 CMYK color profiles originates from printer manufacturers and the printed press.
 Manufacturers and organizations have their own standardized profiles.

 Google for CMYK to RGB will come up with various mathematical formulas.
 Typically something like this (from http://www.rapidtables.com/convert/color/cmyk-to-rgb.htm):